 Want to remove an unwanted tattoo?
-Well DIY kits are not the way to go.
+Well, DIY kits are not the way to go.
 Need proof?
-Watch this video produced by BBC.
+Watch this video produced by the BBC.

-Unwanted tattoos can be a kick to your self esteem, but would you rather have a bad tattoo or a nightmare of a skin infection and possibly permanent damage?
-Probably not, which is exactly why you should avoid any DIY tattoo removal kits which can be found on line.
+Unwanted tattoos can be a kick to your self-esteem, but would you rather have a bad tattoo or a nightmare of skin infection and possibly permanent damage?
+Probably not, which is exactly why you should avoid any DIY tattoo removal kits which can be found online.

 A picture of one woman’s tattoo before she tried a DIY tattoo removal kit